CharlesParra-BatchService/BatchData-API-Explorer/README.md

    - Copy request payload or response to clipboard with one click
    - Useful for debugging and understanding the API structure
 7. Click "View API Documentation" at the bottom to see full API docs

+### Property List
+1. The app defaults to "Phoenix, AZ" for quick testing
+2. Enter a different city name or select a different state if desired
+3. Click "Search Properties"
+4. View the results:
+   - **Property table** with addresses (50 properties per page)
+   - **Pagination controls** showing current page and total count
+   - Click any property row to open detailed modal view
+5. **Navigate between pages**:
+   - Use Previous/Next buttons to browse through results
+   - Page indicator shows current page and total pages
+6. **View property details**:
+   - Click any property to open detailed modal
+   - View all available property information organized by category
+   - Close modal to return to the list
+7. **Optional: View API details**
+   - Click "View Request & Response JSON" to see the raw API data
+   - Copy request payload or response to clipboard with one click
+8. Click "View API Documentation" at the bottom to see full API docs

 ### Property Lookup
 1. Choose lookup method: